The Role of Copper in Sports Nutrition

 Copper absorption can be affected by other dietary factors.
 For instance, high intakes of iron, zinc, or vitamin C can reduce copper absorption.
 The type of food can also affect copper bioavailability.
 Copper in animal-based foods is often more easily absorbed than copper in plant-based foods.

-See also The Essential Role of Antioxidants in Sports Nutrition
+See also The Role of Magnesium in Sports Nutrition

 Copper Supplementation: Yay or Nay?